BhumiAgile/test-business-search/README.md

 ## Getting Started

 Here, the user has to download the actual data source for the project of business search.
-This includes the main script to clean and format data and also contains API collection to find or get missing required business data(email, domain, phone number, address etc.) of the company from the web.
+This includes the main script to clean and format data and also contains API collection to find or get missing required business data(email, domain, phone number, address, etc.) of the company from the web.

 ## Pre Requirements

 It is required to use `Python 3.x`, `pip3` and `virtualenv`.
-The installtion steps are given below.
+The installation steps are given below.

-1. First create virtual environment in your working directory using the given command.
+1. First, create a virtual environment in your working directory using the given command.

     ```cmd
     $ virtualenv myvenv -p python3
     ```
     Here, myvenv is the name of the virtual environment.

-2. Next activate the virtual environment.
+2. Next, activate the virtual environment.

 - In Ubuntu
     ```